Is there any extra charge to me or my department/school for this service?

 Once you’ve uploaded the chapters, where do I find them?

 When Blackboard creates a course it generates a number of default folders.
-By default, we upload to the Content folder unless you specify otherwise.
-Once it’s uploaded you can move it whever you like.
+By default, we upload to the Learning Materials folder unless you specify otherwise.
+Once it’s uploaded you can move it wherever you like.

 I’ve assigned a number of journal articles, most of which are available online via the Library catalogue.
 There is one article from a journal that’s only available in print in the Library.
 Can this be uploaded?

 Absolutely.
 The same guidelines apply: a single article from an issue of a journal, or 10% of that issue, whichever comes first.
 If the journal, book chapter or other reading is already available online, though, we can’t scan or upload it.

 The chapters you uploaded for us last year were a great help.
 Can you make them available again this year?

 As far as we know, Blackboard carries forward course documents from one year to the next.
 If this hasn’t happened for whatever reason, you should still be able to copy the files from last year into the current one as long as you’re enrolled as an instructor on both courses.